Kalle Rovanperä: 2024–present: WRC retirement, curtailed move to Super Formula

 Rovanperä made his racing outside rally debut in 2024, where he competed in Porsche Carrera Cup Benelux.
-He ended on 4th place with three wins on his name, although he missed two rounds.
+He ended in 4th place with three wins to his name, although he missed two rounds.
 He made his endurance debut in 2025 where he competed in 2025 Middle East Trophy with Proton Huber Competition.

-On 9 October 2025, Rovanperä announced his retirement from the World Rally Championship at the end of the 2025 season, and that he would be moving on to single seater racing.
-Rovanperä is set to compete in the Super Formula Championship for the 2026 season with the support of his rally manufacturer Toyota Gazoo Racing.
+On 9 October 2025, Rovanperä announced his retirement from the World Rally Championship at the end of the 2025 season, and that he would be moving on to single seater racing in 2026.
+During the off-season, he entered the 2026 Formula Regional Oceania Trophy with Hitech.
+Rovanperä was slated to compete in the Super Formula Championship with KCMG with support of his rally manufacturer Toyota Gazoo Racing.
+Ultimately he withdrew from the championship prior to the first race after he was diagnosed with benign paroxysmal positional vertigo.

 Other activities

 In 2022, Rovanperä competed at the Mondello Park round of the Drift Masters European Championship with a Toyota Supra, where he reached the round of 16.
 In 2023, he entered two rounds of the Formula Drift Japan with a Toyota GR Corolla, claiming a win at Ebisu and a second place at Okayama.
 He also entered three rounds of the Drift Masters European Championship with a Toyota Supra.

-Rovanperä announced to enter four rounds of the 2024 Porsche Carrera Cup Benelux.
-He finished his first race weekend in Zandvoort in 4th and 5th place, and afterwards took his first circuit victory in Imola, finishing 2nd and 1st.
+Rovanperä entered four rounds of the 2024 Porsche Carrera Cup Benelux.
+He finished his first race weekend in Zandvoort in fourth and fifth place, and afterwards took his first circuit victory in Imola, finishing 2nd and 1st.

 In November 2024, Rovanperä was able to test an F1 car with Red Bull Racing at the Austrian Red Bull Ring.
+Also in November 2024, Rovanperä competed in the Killarney Historic Rally.

-Rovanperä said on Instagram on Christmas Eve that he will be seen in the Dubai 24 Hour race from 10 to 12 January 2025.
+Rovanperä said on Instagram on Christmas Eve that he would be seen in the Dubai 24 Hour race from 10 to 12 January 2025.

-In October 2025, Rovanperä was able to test an F2 car with Hitech TGR at the Circuito de Jerez in Spain.
+In October 2025, Rovanperä was able to test an F2 car with Hitech at the Circuito de Jerez in Spain.